 I read in this article that we humans usually reflect back how other people behave towards us.
 So like if you’re being snappy to someone, there’s a high chance that person’s going to be snappy to you as well.
 And if you’re being a quiet, awkward potato, people will be quiet and awkward to you too.
 The same goes with positive emotions.

 I mean, have you ever wonder why smiles and laughs are so contagious?
-People unconsciously and automatically mimic whatever emotional expression is thrown his/her way.
+People unconsciously and automatically mimic whatever emotional expression is thrown their way.
 This is another reason why having a positive attitude is a quality a great leader should have; it inspires his team to do their best.
-It’s a morale booster.
+It’s a subtle yet really good motivator.

 And so, you don’t only help your own disposition, you can affect others’ as well 😀

 Do you think having a positive mindset is important?
 Do you also have a hard time thinking positively?
 How do you cope with it?

 And the most important question: DO YOU LIKE RAINBOW UNICORNS??